-- All requests for Directory Information, student enrollment verification, and other student records should be referred to the Office of Academic Records and Enrollment, even if the request comes from an individual who has a legitimate need (e.g., attorneys, clergy, medical professionals, employers, parents, spouses, law enforcement agencies, etc.).
-Many students now request that directory information be withheld, which must be verified through the Office of Academic Records and Enrollment.
+- All requests for Directory Information, student enrollment verification, and other student records should be referred to the ARE, even if the request comes from an individual who has a legitimate need (e.g., attorneys, clergy, medical professionals, employers, parents, spouses, law enforcement agencies, etc.).
+Many students now request that directory information be withheld, which must be verified through ARE.
 This makes referral of information requests imperative. - When reviewing student information, ensure no other student or outside party can view or access it.
 Third-party access to a student's education record without the student's consent violates the law and puts the employee and the College in legal vulnerability. - If possible, protected information should not be discussed via email or telephone.
 Email is a concern, so you may only discuss a student's educational information through one of the College's password-protected software avenues, such as the student's College-assigned email (Example: studentname@nwfsc.edu) and the faculty member's College-assigned email address.

 - Of particular concern is the release of Social Security Numbers or Student ID numbers.
 Faculty should not post grades or other information using these numbers.
-Nor should they circulate lists or forms during class that carry such numbers even if names are not attached.
+Nor should they circulate lists or forms during class that carry such numbers - even if names are not attached.
 If an instructor wishes to post grades, the code used to identify the student should not be presented alphabetically or combined in some other identifiable order. - A student may request that no information, including Directory Information, be released except as required by law by submitting a Directory Hold Request.
 Once processed, that student's record will be flagged as "Confidential" in the system.
 However, note that a directory information hold does not mean the student can be anonymous in the classroom. - Regarding letters of recommendation, College staff and/or faculty who know the student personally may provide confidential letters or statements of recommendation only if the student has waived the right to inspect such letters or statements (and the consent is documented).
 Faculty must have a written request from the student to reference a third party.
-Written requests from the student and the student's documented consent to waive the right for inspection must be sent to the Office of Academic Records and Enrollment to be made a part of the student's official record.
-Verification of graduation, GPAs, or any other official data can come only from the Office of Academic Records and Enrollment.
+Written requests from the student and the student's documented consent to waive the right for inspection must be sent to ARE to be made a part of the student's official record.
+Verification of graduation, GPAs, or any other official data can come only from ARE.
 For questions or concerns, contact the Office of Academic Records and Enrollment.